Privacy Notice for Website Visitors

 11. Your Right to Withhold Information

-You may access certain areas of Our Sites without providing any data at all.
+You may access most areas of Our Sites without having to release any personal data.
 However, to use all features and functions available on Our Sites you may be required to submit or allow for the collection of certain data (for example, We need your Profile Data to grant you access to Our customer portal at clients.engys.com).

 12. How Can You Access Your Data?